-As shown in the table above, water levels in the River Murray between the border and Wellington will rise in response to the current flow arriving at the border.
+As shown in the table above, water levels in the River Murray between the border and Wellington will rise sequentially downstream in response to the flow peak range arriving at the border.
 The risk of harmful inundation under current flow projections is very low; however, some low-lying shacks and other infrastructure may be affected.
 Water levels will rise along all sections of the river.